Flawless finish: Morikawa wins British Open for 2nd major

 His total of 15-under 265 was a 72-hole record in 15 British Opens at Royal St. George's.

+“When you make history,” he said, “it’s hard to grasp, it’s hard to really take it in. ...
+At 24 years old, it’s so hard to look back at the two short years that I have been a pro and see what I’ve done because I want more.”

-And he did it with style, flushing iron shots for birdies or stress-free pars and getting up-and-down on the rare occasions he found trouble.
+He did it with style amid immaculate weather on the links off Sandwich Bay, flushing shots with his irons and getting up-and-down on the rare occasions he found trouble.
+He called his putting display one of the best of his short career, turning a statistical weakness into a strength.

 Starting the final round one shot behind Louis Oosthuizen, Morikawa was tied for the lead after four holes and then made three straight birdies on Nos.
 7-9 to overtake the South African, who hadn't trailed since the 12th hole of his second round.

-Morikawa made key par saves at Nos.
+Morikawa made key par saves — pumping his fist both times — at Nos.
 10 and 15, between which he rolled a birdie putt up and over a ridge and into the cup on the 14th to build a two-stroke lead he never lost.
 Spieth parred his final four holes and also shot 66.

 By making par at the last after another perfect drive, Morikawa played his final 31 holes without a bogey on a course that has confounded many great players because of its quirky bounces and undulating fairways.